kusumotoa/wiki-work/Installation-Guide.md

 - using CocoaPods
 - using Carthage
 - using Swift Package Manager
-- manual install (build-only or embed Xcode Project)
+- manual install (xcframework, build-only or embed Xcode Project)

 ### Installation with CocoaPods